 1992 – 1994

-In 1992, the team removed the circle and depicted a realistic orange oriole with black wings sitting on the letter “i” in the word “Orioles.”
-Inside the orange tail of the oriole was the word “Baltimore,” written in white.
+In 1992, the “Baltimore Orioles” team changed their logo by removing the circle and depicting a realistic orange oriole with black wings perched on the letter “i” in the word “Orioles.”
+Inside the oriole’s orange tail, the word “Baltimore” was written in white.
+Removing the circle and adding a realistic oriole symbolized the team’s move toward a new image and renewal.
+This step helped strengthen the “Baltimore Orioles” brand and attract the attention of new fans.

 1995 – 1997